-Malaysian, male, aged 54 Group Accountant
+Malaysian, male, aged 55 Group Accountant

-Mr. Liu Swee Kan joined the Company as Group Accountant on 14 April 2016.

-He obtained his professional qualification from the Malaysia Institute of Certified Public Accountants in 2005 and is currently a member of the Malaysian Institute of Accountants (MIA).
+Mr. Liu Swee Kan is a qualified professional who joined the Company as Group Accountant on 14 April 2016.
+He is a member of the Malaysian Institute of Accountants (MIA) and obtained his professional qualification from the Malaysia Institute of Certified Public Accountants in 2005.

-He was with audit firms for 10 years before working as a Finance Manager in a shipping and logistic company in Sarawak for 3 years.
-He then joined a plantation company based in Sarawak for about 8 years, holding positions from Accountant to Senior Accountant.
+With over a decade of experience in the accounting industry, Mr. Liu has gained extensive expertise and knowledge in his field.
+He spent 10 years with Audit Firms before working as a Finance Manager in a shipping and logistic company in Sarawak for three years.
+After this, he joined a plantation company based in Sarawak for about eight years, holding positions from Accountant to Senior Accountant.

 He has no family relationship with any Directors and/or major shareholders of the Company.
-He has no conviction for offences within the past five (5) years and he has no public sanction or penalty by the relevant regulatory bodies during the financial year ended 31 December 2021.
+He has no conviction for offences within the past five (5) years and he has no public sanction or penalty by the relevant regulatory bodies during the financial year ended 31 December 2022.

-He does not hold any directorship in public companies and listed issuers.
+He does not hold any directorships in public companies.